 To access your USCAP journals you will need to log into the USCAP website.
 If you have forgotten your login details, please contact the administrative team and we will retrieve this for you.

-Please note that if you opt into receiveing an USCAP journal/s during a subscription year, these changes cannot take place until the following subscription year.
+Please note that if you opt into receiving an USCAP journal/s during a subscription year, these changes cannot take place until the following subscription year.

 I have chosen to subscribe to an USCAP journal, when will I receive my issues?

 The BDIAP subscription year runs from January to December.
-If you apply for Membership and choose an USCAP journal, you will not pay for or receive these journals until the following January.
+If you apply for Membership and choose an USCAP journal, you will not pay for or receive access to these journals until the following January.

 When does my Membership expire and how do I renew it?